 The Impact on Homeowners

-The increasing prevalence of Yellow and Red Zones is a direct consequence of the growing energy demand as well as adoption of solar energy backfeeding onto the grid.
+The increasing prevalence of Yellow and Red Zones is a direct consequence of the growing energy demand as well as adoption of solar energy backfeeding onto the grid, allowing for access to net-metering programs.
 While this used to be a relatively uncommon issue, more areas are now experiencing these limitations.
 For homeowners living in Santa Fe, Albuquerque and surrounding areas this means that there could be a race to install solar systems before feeder capacities are maxed out.

 What Could New Mexico Do?